Complete history on the site of the Confrérie des Vignerons.

-After the show is over, the whole arena must be dismantled before mid-October to allow the circus to come again (exception is the wooden construction over the lake and the removal of the 260 wooden piles which support it).
+After the show is over [aug2019], the whole arena must be dismantled before mid-October to allow the circus to come again (exception is the wooden construction over the lake and the removal of the 260 wooden piles which support it).
 Here, taking down of one of the eight 30 meter high sound masts.

 the main arena area was cleared on schedule, just four sound mast tower tops remaining to greet the incoming circus!
 Photos from October 2019.

 Video below ends in December – the wooden structure and its platform over the lake is disappearing steadily, revealing the wooden piles which were removed as planned before the year end.